 Seafood!
-Fresh fish is caught daily and sampling the locally prepared fish is a must!
-When you have had your fill of fish, try other classic Uruguay cuisine.
+Fresh fish is caught daily and sampling the locally prepared fish is a must.
+If your accommodation has a parrilla, you can also grill up the freshly caught fish from Punta de Diablo right at home.
+When you have had your fill of seafood, try other classic Uruguay Cuisine.

 Anyone visiting Punta del Diablo will quickly notice the multitude of dogs.
 Both strays and owned dogs roam freely and they run in little packs.
 Like street gangs they love to stir it up with anything entering their turf – birds, other dogs, horses, motorbikes, and even cars.
 However, most stray dogs in Punta del Diablo love people.
 They quickly become best friends with any human being that is walking down the road, greeting them with wagging tails.

 During the off-season, the town nearly shuts down.
 Most restaurants, bars, hotels and hostels are all shuttered for the winter.
-The few places that remain open seldom have customers and those customers are surely locals.
+The few places that remain open seldom have customers and those patrons are surely locals.
 Everything but the ocean waves (and dogs) cease movement.
-For us, the abandoned town felt both eerie and peaceful.
+For us, the abandoned town felt totally peaceful.
 Punta del Diablo in the winter is truly a place to get away from it all.

 The weather can be a bit rainy in the off-season.
 Although most of the days during our two-week stay were filled with sunshine, we did have a few foul weather days.
-Check the Punta del Diablo, Uruguay weather forecast before your trip on Weather.com.
+Be sure to check the Punta del Diablo, Uruguay weather forecast before your trip.

-During our visit, we stayed in an awesome Airbnb apartment.
-(Not already a member of Airbnb?
-Use this link to create an account and save money on your first stay!)
+During our visit, we stayed in an amazing Airbnb Apartment.
 We have found that staying in apartments is often less expensive than hotel rooms – with the added benefit of a kitchen and, usually, more space.

 The free-standing, two-story beach cabin had a thatched roof and an upstairs balcony that offered views of the sea.
 The space was perfect for our stay!

-However, for those who prefer staying in traditional accommodations, there are Punta del Diablo hotels to choose from in – or close to – the town center.
-Check out these top-rated hotels (based on guest reviews!) for your upcoming trip: Nativos, El Diablo y el Mar and Marisma.
+However, for those who prefer staying in traditional accommodations, there are Punta del Diablo Hotels to choose from in – or close to – the town center.
+Check out these top-rated hotels (based on guest reviews) for your upcoming Uruguay trip: Nativos, El Diablo y el Mar and Marisma.

 Punta del Diablo Hostels